-- 1 bunch of lacinato kale (ribs removed) chopped (if you can't find lacinato, then you can use an alternative)
+- 1 bunch lacinato kale ribs removed and chopped (if you can't find laminate, feel free to use another type)

 - 1 cup (250 ml) ricotta cheese

-- 2-3 waxy potatoes (I used longer and narrower potatoes that would give a smaller circumference that large round ones) I used Yukon Gold, but you can use baby potatoes, etc, anything that will give you the effect you want for the top of your tart.
-You basically need about 1 1/2 cups of sliced potatoes.
+- 2-3 waxy potatoes I use longer, narrower potatoes to achieve a smaller circle) I use Yukon Gold, but you can try baby potatoes or any type that will give you the effect you want for the top of your tart.
+You basically need about 1 1/2 cups of sliced potatoes

 - olive oil